mrcmglrn/examples/20 - Fourth full stack blockchain challenge by GROK/README.md

 ## Description:

-  - Develop a Solidity contract for a voting system where users can vote for candidates.
+  - Develop a Solidity contract for a voting system where users can vote for proposals.
   - Build an Express API to interact with the contract.
-  - Adding a React frontend to display candidates.
+  - Adding a React frontend to display proposals.
   - Allow voting via MetaMask.

 ## Skills Tested: